 Why network VAs matter for Canadian SMBs in 2026

-The Canadian Centre for Cyber Security flags unpatched and misconfigured network assets as one of the most exploited entry points behind ransomware and data theft against Canadian organizations.
-Cyber insurance underwriters now ask Canadian SMBs to evidence quarterly scans, documented remediation, and SLA tracking before binding or renewing coverage.
+The Canadian Centre for Cyber Security flags unpatched and misconfigured network assets among the most exploited entry points, and names ransomware as the top cybercrime threat to Canada’s critical infrastructure.
+Cyber insurance underwriters now ask Canadian SMBs to evidence quarterly scans and documented remediation before binding coverage.

-PIPEDA does not prescribe a scan cadence, but the Office of the Privacy Commissioner has consistently treated failure to identify and remediate known vulnerabilities as a breach of the safeguarding principle when a compromise follows.
-CIS Controls v8.1 names continuous vulnerability management as Control 7, the third-highest priority safeguard for any organization handling sensitive data.
+PIPEDA prescribes no scan cadence.
+The Office of the Privacy Commissioner has consistently treated failure to identify and remediate known vulnerabilities as a breach of the safeguarding principle when a compromise follows.
+CIS Controls v8.1 defines 18 controls and 153 safeguards, and Control 7 is Continuous Vulnerability Management.

 | Step | Activity | Tool | Output |